BurntBread007/Java-IM/README.md

 ## Installation & Run
 **1.** Download Java 8 JRE if your computer does not already have this installed.
 To check, run `java -version` in a terminal.
 If "1.8" is printed, you're good to go!

 **2.** Head to the latest release of this project, and download the zip file that suits your need.
 Most people will download the Client version, as this is the one that joins server chats and allows you to join as a user.

-**3.** Once downloaded, open the folder.
+Once downloaded, open the folder.
 There are multiple ways to run this jar file, but the 2 relevant ones in my case are:
-    **a.** Windows Command Prompt - Run the .bat file, labeled "Run X - CMD", and voila!
+**1.** Windows Command Prompt - Run the .bat file, labeled "Run X - CMD", and voila!
 Alternatively, type `cmd.exe` into your file explorer's address bar, and in the newly created terminal window, type `java -jar X.jar`, where X is the name of the jar file.
-    **b.** Windows PowerShell - Hold Shift, and Right-Click on an empty spot in the file explorer.
+**2.** Windows PowerShell - Hold Shift, and Right-Click on an empty spot in the file explorer.
 In the window menu that appears, press "Open PowerShell window here".
 With this open, type `java -jar X.jar`, where X is the name of the jar file.

 **Note: To paste text into CMD, simply right-click within its window.**

 ## Client Usage